configcat/docs/website/docs/targeting/targeting-rule/flag-condition.md

 | IS ON      | Checks whether the prerequisite flag is ON.  |
 | IS OFF     | Checks whether the prerequisite flag is OFF. |

-When the prerequisite is a string, number or double setting, the following comparators are available:
+When the prerequisite is a string, integer or double setting, the following comparators are available:

 | Comparator          | Description                                                                                 |
 | ------------------- | ------------------------------------------------------------------------------------------- |